 How many people do small businesses employ?

 Small businesses employ 58.9 million people.
-Small business employees make up 47.5% of America’s total employee workforce.
+Small business employees make up 47.5% of America’s total employee workforce in 2021.

 How many jobs do small businesses create?